ArmisSecurity/armis-sdk-python/docs/index.md

 This website will provide you all the information you'll need to interact with the SDK.

 ## Installation
+Use your favourite package manager to install the SDK, for example:
 ```shell linenums="1"
 pip install armis_sdk
 ```